-- External parties, such as other levels of Government, members of the public and business, may propose alternative uses for Commonwealth landholdings.
+- Alternative use proposals apply only to property managed by an NCE.
+External parties such as other levels of government and members of the public can propose alternative uses for Commonwealth property.

-- whether the site is essential for Government service delivery outcomes;
+- whether the property is essential for government service delivery outcomes

-- whether the proposal is feasible and represents value for money to the Commonwealth;
+- feasibility and value for money of the proposal to the Commonwealth

-- benefit to the economy, community and/or environment from the proposed use;
+- benefits to the economy, community and/or environment from the proposed use

-- other relevant factors, including any that may arise as a consequence of the nature and content of the proposal, including special community interest or probable heritage or environmental significance.
+- other relevant factors, including possible consequences of the nature and content of the proposal, such as special community interest, or probable heritage or environmental significance.

-- Any disposals of land under the alternative use proposal framework will be consistent with the requirements of this Commonwealth Property Disposal Policy.
+- Any disposals of property as a result of an alternative use proposal must be consistent with the requirements of the CPDP.

 Affordable housing outcomes

-- The sale of land that is suitable for housing should include affordable housing initiatives, such as inclusionary zoning, where practical.
-Entities should work with state, territory and local Governments to encourage planning measures that will promote an appropriate proportion of affordable housing at sites where residential development is feasible.
+- The sale of land suitable for housing should include affordable housing initiatives, such as inclusionary zoning, where practical.
+Entities should work with state, territory and local governments to encourage planning measures that will promote an appropriate proportion of affordable housing at sites where residential development is feasible.

-- The structure and conditions of all disposals of land suitable for housing are subject to the approval of the Minister for Finance, and will be informed by whole-of-Government considerations.
+- The structure and conditions of all disposals of land suitable for housing are subject to the approval of the Finance Minister, and will be informed by Whole-of-Australian-Government (WoAG) considerations.

-- Off-market sales are those made direct to a purchaser, usually at market valuation, without the property having first been offered for sale on the open market.
+- Off-market sales are those made direct to a purchaser, usually at market value, without the property having first been offered for sale on the open market.

 - An off-market sale, negotiated at market value, may be appropriate where:

-- there is a former owner entitlement as defined under the Lands Acquisition Act 1989 (the owner is to be given the right of first refusal at full market value);
+- Former owner: if there is a former owner, as defined under section 121 of the LAA, the owner is to be given the right of first refusal at full market value

-- sale to a state, territory or local Government would:
+- Government-to-government transactions: if the sale is to a state, territory or local government and would:

 - protect other Commonwealth property interests; or